Parsis: Funerals

 The pollution that is associated with death has to be handled carefully.
 A separate part of the home is designated to house the corpse for funeral proceedings before being taken away.
 The priest comes to say prayers that are for the cleansing of sins and to affirm the faith of the deceased.
 Fire is brought to the room and prayers are begun.
 The body is washed and inserted clean within a sudre and kusti.
 The ceremony then begins, and a circle is drawn around the body into which only the bearers may enter.
 As they proceed to the cemetery they walk in pairs and are connected by white fabric.
 A dog is essential in the funeral process because it is able to see death.
 The body is taken to the tower of death where the vultures feed on it.
-Once the bones are bleached by the sun they are pushed into the circular opening in the center.
-The mourning process is four days long, and rather than creating graves for the dead, charities are established in honor of the person.
+Once the bones are bleached by the sun they are pushed into the circular opening in the centre.
+The mourning process is four days long, and rather than creating graves for the dead, charities are established in honour of the person.